kamil-kw/kamil_cv_1st_project/README.md

 * **Navigation Bar:**

-    All buttons have text color set to blanchedalmond same as borders -once a site is active.
+    All buttons have text color set to grey same as borders once a site is active.
 After the visit this will change to sea blue color to match the background image:
     * **About me** button will direct you to the Home page.
     * **Resume** button will direct you to my work history.
     * **Contact** button will direct you to the Contact page.